5 Questions to Ask Before Buying

 Also, premiums for whole life insurance are based on your age at issue.
 So your rate won’t go up due to changes in your age or health.
 Additionally, whole life insurance can build cash value over time that you can borrow against as needed.†

 Q: Am I willing to take a medical exam to obtain life insurance?

 The application process to obtain life insurance coverage varies based on the product and company.
 Most high coverage policies require you to undergo a medical exam and blood work.
 Fortunately, there are life insurance companies who also offer affordable coverage that requires no medical exam or blood work.
-You may have to answer some health questions and provide information, but do not have to visit a doctor.
+In many cases, acceptance is based on your answers to health questions and other information provided or collected.
 Many older adults choose these types of policies because the coverage is ample for their current needs and, in many cases, it’s easy to apply by mail or even online.
 Whichever type of coverage you choose be sure you understand the requirements before you apply.

 Q: How do I choose the best life insurance company?

 An insurance policy is only as good as the company that backs it.
 You want to be sure the company you are relying on is financially strong and will be around years from now to pay the full value of your coverage.
 It’s a good idea to research a company’s history in the market, read industry and customer reviews, and even look at life insurance financial ratings.
 Standard & Poor, Moody’s Investor Services and A.M.
 Best and Fitch are the nation’s top independent agencies that rate insurance companies.
 Looking at these elements will help show you which company may be the right choice for you.